-The principal method and assumptions to be used in the calculation of the funding target are set out in Appendix A. The Employer Recovery Plans are set out in Appendix B. This covers the recovery of deficits and the run off of any surplus assets over liabilities where applicable.
+The principal method and assumptions to be used in the calculation of the funding target are set out in Appendix A. The principles underlying the Employer Recovery Plans are set out below.
+This covers the recovery of deficits and the run off of any surplus assets over liabilities where applicable.